 In both cases, satisfactory completion of the programme will make you eligible to enrol on the Higher Specialist Scientist Register (HSSR) and that in turn will make you eligible to apply for available consultant clinical scientist posts, but there is no guarantee that such a post will be available or that you will necessarily be appointed to such a post.

-The Manchester Academy for Healthcare Scientist Education (MAHSE) consortium have been awarded the contract to deliver the doctoral level academic programme for HSST having been selected through a rigorous tendering and assessment process led by Health Education England (HEE).
+The Manchester Academy for Healthcare Scientist Education (MAHSE) consortium have been awarded the contract to deliver the doctoral level academic programme for the HSST.

-No, Health Education England (HEE) supports the academic fees for all HEE commissioned HSST posts to access the Professional Doctorate in Clinical Sciences.
+No, NHS England supports the academic fees for all commissioned HSST posts to access the Professional Doctorate in Clinical Sciences.